On non-existence of bifurcations in one-dimensional Bratu equation: Concluding remarks

 \section{Concluding remarks}

-The bifurcation diagrams in Section \ref{sec:Section_2} were obtained considering the direct discretization of the nonlinear Bratu equation given in (\ref{eq.bratu}).
-An alternate approach to computing the bifurcation points involves tracking the non-trivial solutions of the discretized linear differential equations (\ref{eq.lin_eq_alpha}) or (\ref{eq.legendrediff}) for $\alpha\in(0,\infty)$.
-While the FD discretized (\ref{eq.lin_eq_alpha}) results in non-trivial solutions corresponding to spurious bifurcations, the FD discretized Legendre equation (\ref{eq.legendrediff}) does not have non-trivial solutions for any $\alpha$ other than the limit point.
-Indeed, a change of variable eliminated their occurrence in the discrete equations, consistent with the analytical results for the continuous case.

-We highlight that, even with a choice of discretization that respects the reflection symmetry required by (\ref{eq.bratu}), we get spurious bifurcations that yield antisymmetric eigenmodes, although the numerical solutions $u(x)$ in these cases are all symmetry-preserving.
-In fact, the numerical bifurcation paths with coarser FE discretizations agree well with (\ref{eq.u_0_star}) except near the limit point.
+In conclusion, we highlight that despite the choice of discretization that respects the reflection symmetry required by (\ref{eq.bratu}), we get antisymmetric eigenmodes at the spurious bifurcation points on the primary solution path.
+Note that, the numerical solutions $u(x)$ on the primary path are all reflection symmetry-preserving.
+In fact, the numerical bifurcation paths even with coarser FE discretizations agree well with (\ref{eq.u_0_star}) except near the limit point.
 Through this work, we bring to attention that while numerical approaches are routinely used for parametrized nonlinear problems, a systematic verification of the numerical bifurcations cannot be discounted.\\ \\ {\bf{Acknowledgments}}: The work of SSP was supported by IIT Bombay's IRCC seed grant RD/0524-IRCCSH0-010.